daemonraco/toobasic/docs/uselayout.md

 # TooBasic: Using Layouts
 ## What is a Layout?
-Well, you know, the part of your page that sourounds your main content an usually stays always the same.
+Well, you know, the part of your page that surrounds your main content an usually stays always the same.
 ## Create a Site with Layout
 ### Main Content
 Let's follow an old example an create an action called __myaction__ this way: